 Want to know what you should be including in your diet?

 Just eat real food!
-Target 50-60% of calories from healthy fats (this is easy and tastes good), 20% from high quality protein, and 20% from carbohydrates (most in the form of starchy vegetables).
+And the highest quality of it you can get your hands on.
+Choose lots of healthy fats (this is easy and tastes good), significant amounts of high quality protein, and real food carbohydrates (most in the form of fruits, vegetables, whole non-gluten grains, legumes, and starchy vegetables).
 Every meal and snack should include a high-quality protein, a healthy fat, and vegetables.

-Hereβs an idea of what should be included in your diet every day: wild- caught fish and seafood, grass-fed and grass-finished meats, healthy fats and oils, an assortment of colorful vegetables, fruit, carbohydrates in the form of starchy vegetables and properly prepared legumes, coconut, fermented foods, and bone broth.
+Here’s an idea of what should be included in your diet every day: wild- caught fish and seafood, grass-fed and grass-finished meats, healthy fats and oils, an assortment of colorful vegetables, fruit, carbohydrates in the form of starchy vegetables and properly prepared legumes, non-gluten grains, coconut, fermented foods, and bone broth.

 While diet and nutrition are a HUGE part of preparing your body for IVF, your lifestyle is important, too.

-Next up?
-STRESS.
-Itβs basically impossible to just stop stressing in your day to day life, but how you manage your daily stressors is absolutely in your control.
-Nurture your body, mind and spirit to reduce stress.
+It’s basically impossible to just stop stressing in your day to day life, but how you manage your daily stressors is absolutely in your control.
+Nurture your body, mind, and spirit to reduce stress.

 Something else that will help with sleep and stress?
 EXERCISE!
 So vitally important, daily exercise helps to mitigate stress (and can even make you a happier person!), and working out some of that pent up energy will help you get a restful slumber at night.
 Move your body every day!
 Make sure you get outside daily to take a walk, bike ride, go to a yoga class, or go for an easy hike.